I-Mihara/Demux.jl/README.md

   - The penalty score for insertions and deletions (indels) during sequence alignment.
 A higher value makes the alignment more strict for insertions or deletions.

 - **`classify_both::Bool`** (default: `false`):
-  - If set to `true`, the function will classify both R1 and R2 sequences and output separate files for each.
+  - If set to `true`, the function will classify sequences in both ``FASTQ_file1` and `FASTQ_file2` and output separate files for each.
 Otherwise, it classifies only R2 sequences by default.

 - **`bc_complement::Bool`** (default: `false`):
-  - If set to true, the barcodes in the reference file are converted to their complementary sequences before comparison.
-This is useful when the barcode sequences are provided in the complementary orientation.
+  - If set to true, the barcodes in the reference file are converted to their complementary sequences before alignment.

+- **`bc_rev::Bool`** (default: `false`):
+  - If set to true, the barcodes in the reference file are reversed before alignment.

+- **`output_prefix1::String`** (default: `""`):
+  - Specifies the prefix for the first set of output files.
+If not provided, the prefix defaults to the name of the FASTQ file.
+By setting this option, you can customize the file names for the first set of outputs.

+- **`output_prefix2::String`** (default: `""`):
+  - Specifies the prefix for the second set of output files.
+If not provided, the prefix defaults to the name of the FASTQ file.
+By setting this option, you can customize the file names for the second set of outputs.

+- **`output_prefix::String`** (default: `""`):
+  - Specifies the prefix for the output files when processing a single FASTQ file.
+If not provided, the prefix defaults to the name of the FASTQ file.

 ### Example: How Barcode Length and Option Values Affect Classification